MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 > [!IMPORTANT]
 > **.NET Framework**
 >
 > You must have .NET version 4.7.1 or higher to install, or upgrade, application proxy version 1.5.3437.0 or later.
 Windows Server 2012 R2 and Windows Server 2016 may not have this by default.
->
-> See [How to: Determine which .NET Framework versions are installed](/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed) for more information.
+For more information, see [How to: Determine which .NET Framework versions are installed](/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed).

 ## Version 1.5.2846.0